saifk00/obsidian-vault/Wiki/markov-networks.md

 This should make intuitive sense - the factorization on the right implies that X and Z directly interact and Y and Z directly interact, with no direct interaction between X and Y. Thus, knowing Z, should tell us everything we need to know about either of the other variables.

 # Parameterization
 We need to determine a set of parameters for a given markov network that is able to specify any possible distribution that it induces.
-The obvious solution - one parameter per entry in each factor - does not work: take the trivial case of a complete graph: the number of parameters required to specify any distribution would be $2^n-1$ while the $n\choose{2}$  factors each having 4 parameters can only provide a total of $4{n\choose2}$  parameters which is not enough.
+The obvious solution - one parameter per entry in each factor - **does not work**: take the trivial case of a complete graph: the number of parameters required to specify any distribution would be $2^n-1$ while the $n\choose{2}$  factors each having 4 parameters can only provide a total of $4{n\choose2}$  parameters which is not enough.

 ## Factor Product
 The product of two factors $\phi_1(X, Y)$ and $\phi_2(Y, Z)$ is a factor $\psi(X, Y, Z) = \phi_1(X, Y) \times \phi_2(Y, Z)$.